background

 • NOI stands for “Net Operating Income” and measures the profitability of an income-generating property prior to deducting financing costs and taxes.

-• NOI is intended to determine the profitability of a given property before accounting for the depreciation expense, financing costs (interest), income taxes, corporate-level SG&A expenses, tenant improvements, and capital expenditures (Capex).
+• NOI measures the profitability of a given property before accounting for depreciation, financing costs (interest), income taxes, corporate-level SG&A expenses, tenant improvements, and capital expenditures (Capex).

 NOI is not only a practical measure to analyze the profitability of a given property, but also well-suited for comparability among different property investment opportunities (i.e. closer to “apples-to-apples” comparisons), since the metric neglects financing costs, debt service, and capital expenditures (Capex).